Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/configure_runtime/credentials_admin_create/_index.md

 * must match the region name from the previous step.
 By default, this is the same as the cloud's DNS domain chosen in .

 As long as this file exists in *~/.euca* , you can use it by repeating the `export` command above.
 These `euca2ools.ini` configuration files are a flexible means of managing cloud regions and users.
-See the [Euca2ools Reference Guide](../euca2ools-guide/index.dita) for more information.

 **What to do next**